processone/docs.ejabberd.im/content/ejabberd-faq/index.md

----
-title: ejabberd Frequently Asked Questions (FAQ)
+# Frequently Asked Questions
-toc: true
-menu: FAQ
-order: 60
----

-# Development process
+## Development process

-## Why is there a commercial version of ejabberd?
+### Why is there a commercial version of ejabberd?

 Different needs for different users.
 Corporations and large scale deployments are very different from smaller deployments and community projects.